PrimeTimeTran/rn-currencyconverter/README.md

 **E)** Refactor our `convertCurrency` function to behave according to the current state of the applications `fromCurrency` value.
 If the `fromCurrency` is VND we divide by 23,000, else, we multiply by 23,000.
 Computer Science!

-Afterwards, we call the function we got for free `setConvertedValue` with the argument of thee new converted currenciees value.
+Afterwards, we call the function we got for free `setConvertedValue` with the argument of the new converted currenciees value.

 ```jsx
 const convertCurrency = () => {